-Last weekend, members of Keighley and Craven Campaign for Real Ale welcomed both regular and new real ale drinkers to the 25th Keighley Beer Festival.
+Last weekend (end of September), members of Keighley and Craven Campaign for Real Ale welcomed both regular and new real ale drinkers to the 25th Keighley Beer Festival.
 Over 1200 customers, some from as far away as Cornwall, Germany, Denmark and New York, sampled the delights of over 70 real ales and 10 ciders and perries at Keighley‘s Central Hall on Alice Street.
 Although busy, with 80 more through the door than last year, the festival did not sell out, and latecomers on Saturday were able to enjoy around a third of the beers originally on offer.
 33 new members joined CAMRA, 22 of whom live in the Keighley and Craven area.
 We hope to see one or two of them at our regular events in the coming year.

 The Beer of the Festival winner (as voted by the customers) was ‘Plum Porter’ from the Titanic Brewery in Staffordshire, last year‘s runner-up.
 Keighley‘s own Goose Eye brewery took the second prize with Over and Stout and another dark beer, Roman Black from the George Wright Brewery in Merseyside came third.
 Moles Black Rat cider won the Cider/Perry of the Festival.

 The festival also hosted the Yorkshire and the North East regional heat in the ‘Old Ales/Strong Milds’ category of Champion Beer of Britain 2014.
 This is decided by a panel of 6 judges in a blind tasting.
 Leeds Midnight Bell came out top and will go on to the national competition next year.